huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cce_nodes.md

 * `status` - (Optional, String) Specifies the status of the node.

+* `ignore_details` - (Optional, String) Specifies which detail information of the nodes to ignore.
+  You can use this parameter to ignore some information you don't care about and make the query faster.
+  The value can be:
+  + **tags**: ignore the tags of the nodes.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: